Europe 1: Programming

 Over the last fifty years, the best-known programs on Europe 1 have included: 'Pour ceux qui aiment le jazz' ("For those who love jazz") hosted by Daniel Filipacchi and Franck Ténot, 'Signé Furax' ("Signed, Furax", a comic adventure serial), 'Salut les copains' ("Hi, friends", a pop music programme), 'Campus' (book reviews, interviews with literary personalities, and chat about current events and culture), 'Vous êtes formidables' (a programme devoted to "demonstrations of solidarity"), 'Bonjour, monsieur le maire' (aimed at rural France), 'L'horoscope de Madame Soleil' (astrology), 'Top 50' (a reprise of the musical charts), and 'Le club de la presse' ("Press Club", political conversation).
 BBC Radio 5 had a translated version of Top 50 called Le Top (with Marc et La Mèche) from 1990 to 1994.

 Noted journalists, presenters, and performers have included: Patrick Topaloff, Maurice Siegel, Jean Gorini, André Arnaud, Pierre Bouteiller, Pierre Bellemare, Francis Blanche, Daniel Filipacchi, Frank Ténot, Lucien Morisse, Robert Willar, Albert Simon, Laurent Ferrari and Madame Soleil.
 Former is Wendy Bouchard.
 She was succeeded by Laurence Ferrari in 2014.

-In June 2021, Arnaud Lagardère, the owner of Europe 1, presented the new programming of Europe 1, which revealed an alignment of the station's programming with the news channel CNews, including a joint show presented by Laurence Ferrari.
-This announcement led to a strike by the employees of Europe 1 expressing the concern that the station will lose its journalistic independence and become influenced by partisan politics.
+In June 2021, Vincent Bolloré, the then new owner of Europe 1, presented the new programming of Europe 1, which revealed an alignment of the station's programming with the news channel CNews, including a joint show presented by Laurence Ferrari.

+This announcement led to a strike by the employees of Europe 1 expressing the concern that the station would lose its journalistic independence and become influenced by partisan politics.

+Under Bolloré's ownership, Europe 1 and other entities in his media empire have tilted towards the far-right.
+During the campaign for the 2024 French legislative election, conspiratorial polemicist Cyril Hanouna was invited to host two-hour daily radio show, On marche sur la tête, on Europe 1 in addition to hosting Touche pas à mon poste ! on C8, half of whose viewers voted for the far-right in the European Parliament elections and during which he has made controversial statements leading to fines of €7.5 million.
+Journalists interviewed by franceinfo claimed that they were told to report on stories reflecting the official editorial line desired by Bolloré, including a particular focus on crimes committed by illegal immigrants and a ban on referring to the National Rally or Reconquête as far-right parties, while mandating that La France Insoumise be referred to as far-left.
+Two days after the launch of the show, the Regulatory Authority for Audiovisual and Digital Communication issued a first warning to Europe 1 for significantly overrepresenting far-right guests.